mrusmanshahid/python-gexport-analysis/Readme.md

 ```
 ## Export Environment Variable

-Set your service account key-pair json file path in the environment varibale having name GOOGLE_APPLICATION_CREDENTIALS.
-If you are new google service accounts then setup using the following [link](https://cloud.google.com/bigquery/docs/reference/libraries).
+Set your service account key-pair json file path in the environment variable having name GOOGLE_APPLICATION_CREDENTIALS.
+If you are new to google service accounts then setup using the following [link](https://cloud.google.com/bigquery/docs/reference/libraries).

 ```bash
 export GOOGLE_APPLICATION_CREDENTIALS="KEY_PATH"